wazuh/wazuh-documentation/source/deployment-options/amazon-machine-images/amazon-machine-images.rst

 #.
 Review the Server product characteristics, then click **Continue**.
 This allows subscribing to our Server product.

 #.
 Select the instance type according to your needs, then click **Next: Configure Instance Details**.
-We recommend that you use an instance type ``c5.2xlarge`` or similar.
-Check the :ref:`minimum and recommended requirements <installation_requirements>` for this type of instance.
+We recommend that you use an instance type ``c5.2xlarge``.

 #.
 Configure your instance as needed, then click **Next: Add Storage**.